 The College makes contributions for employees paid by state appropriations through a benefit charge assessed by the Commonwealth.
-Such pension expense amounted to approximately \$2,470,000 and \$2,693,000 for the years ended June 30, 2016 and 2015, respectively.
+Such pension expense amounted to approximately \$2,652,000 and \$2,470,000 for the years ended June 30, 2017 and 2016, respectively.
 Employees, who contribute a percentage of their regular compensation, fund the annuity portion of the retirement System.
-Annual covered payroll was approximately 62% and 60% of total related payroll for years ended 2016 and 2015, respectively.
+Annual covered payroll was approximately 62% of total related payroll for years ended 2017 and 2016.